Ambrishyadav-byte/ShinobiTv/README.md

 5. Open a **Pull Request**

 ## 📧 Contact & Support
-For any questions or issues, feel free to open an issue or contact us at **your-email@example.com**.
+For any questions or issues, feel free to open an issue or contact us at **myself@ambrishbytes.tech**.

 ---
 **Enjoy your favorite anime responsibly! 🍥🔥**